 Let's take a closer look at active and passive noise-cancelling headphones.
 We'll also dive into the benefits of these headphones and consider some of the best noise-cancelling models available today.

 Active noise-cancelling refers to special circuitry inside headphones that "tricks" your ears into thinking there isn't any sound around you:

 - Tiny microphones embedded within the headphones “listen” to ambient sounds in the outside world.

 - Electronics inside the headphones generate a sound wave that is 180° out of phase with the sounds around you, literally canceling them out.

 - You enjoy an island of near silence, save for whatever music you decide to play through the headphones.

-Let’s be clear about passive noise-canceling: There’s nothing happening inside these headphones that “cancels” ambient noise.
-You won’t find any of the special electronics that live inside active noise-canceling headphones.
-For this reason, passive noise-canceling models are also called “noise-isolating” headphones.
+Let’s be clear about passive noise-cancelling: There’s nothing happening inside these headphones that “cancels” ambient noise.
+You won’t find any of the special electronics that live inside active noise-cancelling headphones.
+For this reason, passive noise-cancelling models are also called “noise-isolating” headphones.